MOP (MOP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MOP Historical Price

-According to the latest data gathered on MOP live price page, the current price of MOP is 0.00009819USD.
-The circulating supply of MOP(MOP) is 990.22M MOP , giving it a market capitalization of $97.04K.
+According to the latest data gathered on MOP live price page, the current price of MOP is 0USD.
+The circulating supply of MOP(MOP) is 990.22M MOP , giving it a market capitalization of $61.58K.

 - 30 Days0.00%$ --$ 0.000151$ 0.000056